MellieDee/scheduler/README.md

 ## Purpose
 ***
-To develop a workday planner with daily schedule that will run in the browswer and have a clean responsive and intuitive user interface. user can save events for each hour of the day
+To develop a workday planner with daily schedule where user can save events for each hour of the work day.
+It will run in the browswer and have a clean responsive and intuitive user interface.

 ## Desired